 The Federal Reserve Bank of New York works to promote sound and well-functioning financial systems and markets through its provision of industry and payment services, advancement of infrastructure reform in key markets and training and educational support to international institutions.

-SECTION 1.
-Purpose The Management and Budget Committee (the MBC) is appointed by the Board of Directors (the Board) of the Federal Reserve Bank of New York (the Bank) to review and endorse the Bank's strategic plan, budget and self-evaluation of the Bank's performance, prepared by Bank management, prior to submission to the Board of Governors of the Federal Reserve System for action.
+The Management and Budget Committee (the MBC) is appointed by the Board of Directors (the Board) of the Federal Reserve Bank of New York (the Bank) to review and endorse the Bank's strategic plan, budget and the self-evaluation of its performance prepared by Bank management, prior to submission to the Board of Governors of the Federal Reserve System for action.

 SECTION 2.
 Committee Membership The MBC shall consist of no fewer than three members and no more than five members.
 Established in 2004, the members of the MBC shall be appointed by the Board on the recommendation of the Nominating and Corporate Governance Committee.
 MBC members may be replaced by the Board.